It was actually a very special dessert, in that I had been on a search for a recipe for Almond Horns ever since I tasted my first

 Line one baking sheet with parchment paper.
 Set aside.

 In a bowl or the bowl of a stand mixer, break almond paste into almond-sized chunks.
-Add sugar and 3 tablespoons of beaten egg white mixture and mix on medium-low until combined.
+Add sugar, almond flour and 3 tablespoons of beaten egg white mixture and mix on medium-low until combined.

 Whisk 1 tablespoon of water into the remaining tablespoon or so of egg white and set aside.